A Tale Of The Watch That I’ve Owned For 3 Years – The Seiko Sumo Review

 Lastly, the stainless steel case and bracelet are also not scratch resistant and would pick up grazes once in a while.
 Again, it’s not Seiko’s fault as this is a universal problem with all stainless steel watches.

-The reason why I shared this flaws are to make sure you guys are fully aware of the shortcomings that a watch will have so that you will know what’s in store with them.
+The reason why I shared this flaws are to ensure that this review is authentic for my readers.
+I also want to make sure you guys are fully aware of the shortcomings that a watch will have so that you will know what’s in store with them.

 Moving on to the automatic movement inside my Sumo, the Caliber 6R15, especially on the question of accuracy.